mozilla/data-docs/concepts/profile/profile_creation.md

 ### Profile Deletion

-A profile can be deleted through the profile manager, which will delete all stored data from disk.
+A profile can be deleted through the Profile Manager, which will delete all stored data from disk.
 The profile can also be deleted by simply removing the profile's directory.
 We will never know about a deletion.
 We simply won't see that profile in new Telemetry data anymore.